Live at Tramps, NYC, 1996

 Live at Tramps, NYC, 1996 is a live album recorded by American hip hop group De La Soul on May 16, 1996, at New York City's Tramps nightclub and released in 2004.

 During the performances, the group is joined by Jungle Brothers, Common, and Mos Def.

+In 2024, to commemorate the album's 20th anniversary, it was reissued on vinyl, CD and on streaming services for the first time.